teddygroves/bibat/README.md

     └── report.md
 ```

-Entry-points to your analysis should live in `.py` files in the project root, such as `prepare_data.py`, `sample.py` and `analyse.py`.
+Entry-points to your analysis should live in `.py` files in the project root, such as `prepare_data.py` and `sample.py`, or perhaps Jupyter notebooks like `investigate.ipynb`.
 Most logic should go in python files in the `src` directory.
 Stan code should go in the directory `src/stan`.

 Tests should go in the the optional `tests` directory.
 Some example tests are provided and can be triggered by running the command `python -m pytest` from the project root.